davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 void loop() {
-    // Get the distance reading in centimeters cm = sonar.ping_cm();
+    // Get the distance reading in centimeters int distance = sonar.ping_cm();

-    // ..Or we if we want to get the distance reading in inches inches = sonar.ping_in();
+    // ..Or we if we want to get the distance reading in inches use...
+    // int distance = sonar.ping_in();

     Serial.print("Distance: ");
-    Serial.print(cm);
-    Serial.print(" cm or ");
-    Serial.print(inches);
+    Serial.print(distance);
-    Serial.println(" inches");
+    Serial.println(" cm");

     // Wait for a short while before reading the sensor again delay(100);
 }
 ```

-Wow!
-That's a lot cleaner, and we don't have to know the physics of sound!

 Notice a few interesting things about the new code:

 - We no longer need to initialize the triggerPin and echoPin in the ```setup()``` function.
 Instead, we now simply supply triggerPin and echoPin to the new code on line 10:  ```NewPing sonar(triggerPin, echoPin, maxDistance);``` This declares a new variable called of type NewPing.
 This is a class defined by the NewPing library that wraps all the details of working with ultrasonic sensors.
 This line defines a new object called "sonar", which we have initialized with our sensor pins and the maximum distance we care about detecting.
 (As an exercise, read the documentation on the NewPing library to find out why this is needed.)
-- We no longer need to deal with the inner workings of the sensor-  how to initialize it to get it ready for doing a ping/echo, etc, how to send a ping, and how to wait for a response, and how to calculate the distance based on the speed of sound.
-We just simply ask it to give us a ping response in centimeters (line 18) or inches (line 21).
+- We no longer need to deal with the inner workings of the sensor - how to initialize it to get it ready for doing a ping/echo, etc, how to send a ping, and how to wait for a response, and how to calculate the distance based on the speed of sound.
+We just simply ask it to give us a ping response in centimeters (line 15) or inches (as shown in the comment on line 18).

-If we only care about a reading in one system of measure (e.g. centimeters), we can reduce our interaction with the sensor to basically one line of code!
+Wow!
+That's a lot cleaner, and we don't have to know the physics of sound!

 "Well, why didn't we just do that from the beginning?!", you may ask.
 Because, learning. :)